 - I’m still learning myself and starting off so I know everything isn’t perfect like I want but I will get there

 - Don’t give up.
-People may be reluctant at first to buy when you first are starting out.
+People may be reluctant at first to buy when you first start out.

 - Just remember we make things on our time and from our heart so no one can beat a price for things made from ❤

 - I found that new product giveaways helped build my business.
 Occasionally announce a new product & run a giveaway for the personalized prototype

 - Just do it!

 - Do lots of research on what you want to do and make sure it’s feasible for you.

 - Focus on one thing at a time

 - Be creative & know your local market, offer unique/exceptional products rather than challenging a current business in your area

 - Stick with your commitment to complete orders on time.

 This is so important for any type of business!
 Make sure you keep good records.